signedXNOR/b2c/README.md

 ## Known issues
 - If started with `-d`, the program will not listen to kill signals, and must be killed with ^C.
 - If started with `-d`, and processing a very big file, funky visual bugs happen.

+# Building it
+Build file exists only for GNU/Linux, and may use libraries unavailable on Windows.
+Needs Raylib <3